sipmann/sipmann.github.io/content/parcel_enospc_error_.rst

 This week I was trying to run a parcel project and for some reason, I was getting the message "Error: ENOSPC" from the "watcher" part of Parcel.
-After some research I found that `"listen" project <https://github.com/guard/listen>`_ has a `wiki page <https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers#the-technical-details>`_ talking about this kind of problem, related with the inotify, you can read about it here.
+After some research I found that `"listen" project <https://github.com/guard/listen>`_ has a wiki page talking about this kind of problem, related with the inotify, you can read about it `here <https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers#the-technical-details>`_.

 The short answer is run the following command on your Linux and be happy.